airpair/ntiered-aws-docker-terraform-guide/post.md

 Instances in the private subnet cannot directly access the internet, making them an ideal for hosting critical resources such as application and database servers.

 In the private subnet, we will be building two application server instances.
 The private subnet will also be where you should host application support instances like database servers, cache servers, log hosts, build servers and configuration stores.
-Instances in the private subnet rely on a Network Address Translation (NAT) server, running in the public subnet to connect to the internet.
+Instances in the private subnet rely on a Network Address Translation (NAT) server, running in the public subnet for internet connectivity.

 All Instances in the public subnet can transmit inbound and outbound traffic to and from the internet.
 The routing resources such as load balancers, VPN and NAT servers reside in this subnet.

 The NAT server we are building will also run an OpenVPN server.
 OpenVPN is a full-featured SSL VPN, which implements OSI layer 3 secure network extension using the industry standard SSL/TLS protocol.
 It provides an encrypted UDP encapsulated tunnel to connect with instances in the private network from your workstation.

-In the later part of this guide, we will connect to our private network using via this VPN server using a compatible OpenVPN client.
+In the later part of this guide, we will connect to our private network using via this VPN server and a compatible OpenVPN client.
 On a Mac, [Viscosity](https://www.sparklabs.com/viscosity) is a good commercial client and my personal favorite.
 [Tunnelblick](https://code.google.com/p/tunnelblick/) is free and open-source client that’s compatible too.

 For other operating systems, see [openvpn clients page](https://openvpn.net/index.php/access-server/docs/admin-guides/182-how-to-connect-to-access-server-with-linux-clients.html) for a list.